cwervo/cwervo.com/src/writing/jsconf-hawaii-2019.md

 ---

+# My talk at JSConf Hawai'i

 The talk I went to Hawai'i to give was "The Immersive Web in 2019":

 <iframe style="height: 300px; width: 100%; display: block; margin: auto; " src="https://www.youtube.com/embed/i8iylI6JDmc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The talk stressed me out for months because I gave it such a grandiose name but in the end
+The talk stressed me out for months because I gave it such a grandiose name but in the end I'm happy with how it came out!
+People came up to me afterward & said they actually learned some new things & a couple people even said they'd give WebVR a try in their free time!
+So much has changed in the 10 months since I gave that talk that it's not worth summarizing here, but if you're interested in a high level overview of all the ways to use WebXR in 2019 do give the talk above a watch & feel free to [email or DM me](https://cwervo.com/contact/) if you have questions!

 ---

+I'll be at JSConf 2020 as an attendee & I'm (surprisingly!) relieved my talk proposal didn't get accepted because I'm excited to experience Hawai'i & JSConf HI without the stress of giving a talk.
+If you're going next year too let me know!

+⚡️🌺⚡️

 ![A grid featuring photos of flamingos in a reflective blue-green pool surrounded by nature and me and Thais Laney eating frozen